7sDream/rikka/rikkac/README.md

 - `-b`: BBCode
 - `-r` reStructuredText

 Src is default format.
-Format priority as same as the list ablove, lowest to highest。This is, `-m -b` considered as `-b`, `-m` is ignored。Not so complicated, you shouldn't remember priority if you never provide two format in one command。
+Format priority as same as the list ablove, lowest to highest.
+This is, `-m -b` considered as `-b`, `-m` is ignored.
+Not so complicated, you shouldn't remember priority if you never provide two format in one command.

 ## Build and Install